 CAP/CD provides community-based services to individuals who:

-1. Are age 18 and over;
+1. Are age 18 years and over;

+2. Are aged (65 years and over);

+3. Are determined to require a specific level of care under the North Carolina State Medicaid Plan;

-specific as determined by the CAP case management entity;2.
-Live in a private residence;
+4. Are determined to need CAP services based on a reasonable indication of need and assessment as determined by the CAP case management entity;

+.
+5. Live in a private residence;

+6. Have been determined to be disabled by the Disability Determination Services (DDS) or the Social Security Administration (SSA) and

-and hire individuals and to the personal care services to the CAP beneficiary.
+7. Are able and willing to accept the role and responsibilities to hire individuals and to direct the employee to provide the personal care services to the CAP beneficiary.

-3. Have been determined to be disabled by the Social Security Administration (SSA).

 CAP/CD beneficiaries may hire Personal Care Assistants (PCA) to provide personal care

-services areService Plan/based on the following criteria but are not limited to:

-Must be 18 years of age or older;

-Be a relative or individual who is not acting as the legal guardian or legal representative of the beneficiary;

-Be absent of history of abuse, neglect, exploitation, and violent crimes against a child or vulnerable adult;

-Be absent of substantiated allegation of abuse, neglect or exploitation listed with the N.C.
-Health Care Registry;

-Be absent of any substantiated allegation listed with the NC Health Care Registry that would prohibit an individual from working in the health care field in the state of NC; and

-Meet other reasonable requirements as specified by the beneficiary.

-The financial manager (CAP Lead Agency) shall be responsible for background checks.
+services.
+These Personal Care Assistants do not require a licensure or certification and are included in the Service Plan/Plan of Care (POC).

 C. CAP for Children (CAP/C)

-A North Carolina home and community-based services waiver program providing services and supports in the home and community to medically fragile children as an alternative to nursing home placement.
+A North Carolina home and community-based services waiver program.
+This waiver provides services and supports in the home and community to medically fragile children as an alternative to an institutional placement.

 CAP/C provides community-based services to individuals who:

-1. Are under age 21;
+1. Are under the age 21;

-2. Need Nursing Facility (NF) or hospital level of care specific;
+2. Are determined to require a specific level of care under the North Carolina State Medicaid Plan;

-as determined by the CAP case management entity
+3. Are determined to need CAP services based on a reasonable indication of need and assessment as determined by the CAP case management entity;

-3. Live in a private residence and
+4. Live in a private residence and

-4. Have been determined to be disabled by the Social Security Administration.
+5. Have been determined to be disabled by Disability Determination Services (DDS) or the Social Security Administration (SSA).

 Exception: MAF, (IV-E) Foster Care and Adoption and State Foster Care beneficiaries do not require a disability determination.